manovotny/stylelint-config-get-off-my-lawn/README.md

 }
 ```

-Additionally, there are a couple of scenarios where stylwelint-config-get-off-my-lawn cannot automatically detect usage.
+Additionally, there are a couple of scenarios where stylelint-config-get-off-my-lawn cannot automatically detect usage.
 In this case, you will need to us a configuration format that will allow you to import additional rules.

 #### CSS-inJS

-Becuase there are many CSS-in-JS libraries (and new ones created all the time), we cannot automatically or acruarely detect usage, so you'll need to import and add these rules manually.
+Because there are many CSS-in-JS libraries (and new ones created all the time), we cannot automatically or accurately detect usage, so you'll need to import and add these rules manually.

 ```js
 const cssInJs = require('stylelint-config-get-off-my-lawn/src/css-in-js');